SurlyMae/personal-site/posts/becoming-a-rower.md

 I'm quite excited to go on a 10-hour road trip!
 I'm super excited to check out the scull and see if it's suitable for me or not.
 I'm hoping the daughter won't show up to meet me so I can investigate it at my own very slow pace, not forgetting anything.
 I just know if someone is hanging around watching, I'll get flustered - you know what, no, fuck that, it's time to stop being hampered by that.
 Business is business and if I'm spending money I'm going to make sure it's what I need, take my time about it, be thorough.
 (It's wild how often I act as though I don't deserve to take up space.)

 The boat comes with a trailer and dolly and oars and northern Wyoming is a much closer trip than Oregon or the east coast so I'm going for it.
 My goal tomorrow is to see how hard it is to handle the scull by myself.
 How difficult is it to move the boat from the trailer to the dolly and back?
 Is it going to make my arm hurt for hours, or days?
-Am I going to pee myself a little, or a lot from the effort of lifting it?
 If I am able to handle it and it's in decent shape I don't see why I wouldn't buy it.
 The trailer is a plus, I wouldn't have to deal with installing a roof rack on the car and I wouldn't have to worry about lifting the scull over my head, in case it's heavy.
 I'm assuming in the best case scenario I could back that trailer right down a ramp and launch the boat off it in the way we're all familiar with.

 Anywho, that's all tomorrow.
 Tonight it's pasta, wine, and a book.